 Ambulance services are a vital part of the NHS’s emergency response system and they connect primary, community and secondary care.

-In Mid and South Essex, our emergency service provider is The East of England Ambulance NHS Trust and they provide accident and emergency services for people in need of urgent medical treatment and transport to hospital in Bedfordshire, Essex, Norfolk, Suffolk and Cambridgeshire.
+In Essex, our emergency service provider is The East of England Ambulance NHS Trust and they provide accident and emergency services for people in need of urgent medical treatment and transport to hospital in Bedfordshire, Essex, Norfolk, Suffolk and Cambridgeshire.

 The East of England Ambulance Service is made up of over 5,000 members of staff and over 1,000 volunteers.